OurWorld: History

 Development on ourWorld began in January 2007 with a public Beta launch in April 2008.
 Since then, the product has received over 600,000 registrations.
 The company built the world with a team of 40 employees and contractors in Seattle, Shanghai, and India.
 In March 2007, Derrick Morton, the CEO of FlowPlay, raised about $500,000 in angel financing for the new company, with about one-quarter of that coming from the founders.

 In June 2009, FlowPlay announced a partnership with PopCap Games resulting in the launch of a PopCap Arcade and Bejeweled Jewelry Store in its 1.7 million user ourWorld.com virtual world.

 On February 10, 2009, FlowPlay announced that it had completed a long-term distribution agreement with Miniclip, LTD. FlowPlay's ourWorld was integrated into the Miniclip.com website – the largest online game destination in the world.

 In March 2009, Tagged.com, the third-largest social networking site in the US, announced the integration of FlowPlay's ourWorld.com.
 The partnership advances Tagged's movement into online social gaming and expands their portfolio of innovative products for Tagged's 80 million worldwide registered members.

 In October 19, 2020, the team of ourWorld.com made a downloadable client version of the game, because the site couldn't work anymore with Adobe Player, because of the expiring of Adobe.
 In November 16, 2020, all purchases inside the game were disabled which meant that the users could no longer buy or earn gems.
 The islands in the game were changed as they removed in-game games such as 'PopCap', 'Dance Planet', Critter Derby' etc. The gem codes are no longer working.
 Everyone who was a Resident or Zoe's Club Member remains as Zoe's Club Member and the membership was extended for a lifetime.

 In October 24, 2021, at 11:59 EST the game shut down due to "bad acting in the game" which made it impossible for the company to support it any longer.
 They sent this news via messages in the game.
 The company also said that someday they may be back with a new version of the game and to keep checking the URL address to the site.

 ourWorld Blogs

 ourWorld has generated strong support from its community of users, spawning thousands of player-run blogs with a strong concentration hosted on WordPress.com.
 The player blogs generally publish news and information on events in the game along with secrets and cheats for advancing faster within the game.
 Although blogs are a significant part of the site, their forums play a huge part in the blogging process.
 Users sometimes post updates on the forums before the actual blogs.
-Though now, the blog forums are becoming more social than ourWorld due to lack of chat filter.